TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 [Last time]({% link _posts/2026-02-02-heat-geek-nano-store-update.md %}), I left you with a cliffhanger.
 I had a long list of issues with our [prototype Heat Geek NanoStore]({% link _posts/2025-11-17-heat-geek-nano-store.md %}), together with a plan to fix them all.

-How did it all work out?
+How did it work out?

 # The Plan